FAQs

 The policy only covers accompanying spouses and or dependent children.

-If your spouse is not accompanying you they will not be covered.
+If your spouse or dependent child is not accompanying you they will not be covered.

 If your spouse is a joint and/or additional cardholder, they can be covered in their own right as long as they meet the normal cardholder activation criteria.